HomeSoftware TutorialReasons and solutions for "Request aborted: Failed to create SSL/TLS secure channel".

 https://support.microsoft.com/en-us/help/3069494/cannot-connect-to-a-server-by-using-the-servicepointmanager-or-sslstre

-• Installing .Net 4.0 requires modifying the registry and adding TLS1.2 enumeration
+• Installing .NET 4.0 requires modifying the registry and then adding the TLS 1.2 enumeration.

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v4.0.30319] "SchUseStrongCrypto"=dword:00000001 [HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\.NETFramework\v4.0.30319] "SchUseStrongCrypto"=dword:00000001

-Software application: front-end template download; development and design; SEO optimization; offline web browsing.
-Note: This software is not a hacking program and cannot download background data!
+Software Applications: Front-end template download; development and design; SEO optimization; offline web browsing.
+Note: This software is not a hacking program and cannot download backend data!